Your Child's Aggression... what's causing it?

-Cognitive Behavioural Therapy techniques can be a big help, but when we include an understanding that our child's aggression as a response to something, and we look deep into factors like the ones you just read about, we can widen their window of tolerance to stress and start down the road of helping them truly feel and function better.
+Cognitive Behavioural Therapy techniques can be a big help, but when we include an understanding that our child's aggression might be a response to something biological, and we look deep into factors like the ones you just read about, we can widen their window of tolerance to stress and start down the road of helping them truly feel and function better.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4688029/ (review of 65 studies)